 With an articulated preference for the figure and the nature of woman, Handsaeme went the self-teaching way in the plastic art form.
 The sensitive approach to this theme remains her source of inspiration which is utterly inexhaustible.
 A couple of years ago, she achieved a broad recognition of her artistic language when she obtained the third international prize for painting in Libramont.

-Hildegarde’s work presents such an original form and content that it is difficult to classify her work or compare her style to other artists.
+Hildegarde’s abstract acrylic paintings present such an original form and content that it is difficult to classify her work or compare her style to other artists.
 Only extremely gifted artists succeed to be independent from the start and grow gradually to a recognizable style.
 This is utterly rare.
 Like a red thread, Hildegarde’s personality runs through her works which show us a very characteristic world.
 She seems to know always what she does and why and she leaves nothing to fate.
 Her work is as she envisioned it, and what she envisions she gets, in her own way, from the background into focus so one can say without looking at her signature that her personality is clearly there.
 Her work is very personal and shows that art per se has no boundaries, it is not subjected to strict laws, it’s unseizable and difficult to put into words.

 Simply and honestly Hildegarde gives us the message of love and tenderness which should be shown to each individual.
 In a pictural equilibrated and harmonic way, she knows how to remind us of the glamorous intuition of a woman.
 Born in Kortrijk, Hildegarde lives and works in Terlanen, Belgium.